One-hot encoding list elements in pandas columns

 Execution Environment

-My OS is macOS.
-The options might differ from Linux or Unix commands.
+The author’s OS is macOS.
+Options differ from Linux and Unix commands.

 !sw_vers